mitmedialab/lcl/_weeks/week2.md

 navbar-name: 2 - Projects

 title: Projects
 subtitle: This week we focus on learning through making, and reflect on the creative process through the Creative Learning Spiral.
-We also introduce coding as a new form of fluency and self-expression, and we start making projects with Scratch.
+We also introduce coding as a new form of fluency and self-expression, and we start making projects.

 watch-read:
   videos: